Anoop Dhanak

 Anoop Dhanak is an Indian politician.
-He was elected to the Haryana Legislative Assembly from Uklana in the 2014 and 2019 as a member of the Indian National Lok Dal.
+He was elected to the Haryana Legislative Assembly from Uklana in the 2014 and 2019 elections as a member of the Indian National Lok Dal.

 He was one of the four MLAs who joined the Dushyant Chautala's Jannayak Janta Party after a split in Indian National Lok Dal.
 He was named as minister of Independent Charge for Archaeology and Museums and Labour and Employment in Second Manohar Lal Khattar ministry from 2019.
+He joined the BJP in 2024 but lost from his seat.